 You are part of a debate about what truth is and whether or not we have free will.
 As you present your thoughts, other students’ ideas build on yours, exposing you to a whole new perspective.
 This is not uncommon in a Tyndale philosophy class.
 You frequently participate in debates on relevant and controversial topics.
 The diverse views and ideas in the community keep the discussion lively and impactful.

-The Philosophy department at Tyndale University College offers a range of courses, including Bioethics, Apologetics, and the Problem of Evil.
+The Philosophy department at Tyndale University offers a range of courses, including Bioethics, Apologetics, and the Problem of Evil.
 Evaluate and analyze your thoughts and beliefs while studying both Christian and non-Christian philosophers to build a solid foundation.
 The critical reasoning skills you develop will open the door to a variety of career choices.
 Our faculty help you thrive both mentally and spiritually while you develop a Christian world view and grow in your faith and knowledge.

 Here are some interesting courses you may take in the Philosophy - Christian Apologetics Concentration program: